Our Spring 2021 hiring season has ended, but you can nominate yourself or a student for Spring 2022 using this form.

-Strong WA’s are skilled coaches, demonstrate professionalism, and are open to collaborating with and learning from North Park’s diverse community.
-We expect WA’s to grow as writers during their work with us; we don’t need “perfect” writers, and we don’t believe those exist!
+Strong WAs are skilled coaches, demonstrate professionalism, and are open to collaborating with and learning from North Park’s diverse community.
+We expect WAs to grow as writers while they work with us; we don’t need “perfect” writers, and we don’t believe those exist!
 We also need a variety of majors to assist with all genres of writing, from lab reports to poetry.
-Finally, our writing center’s strength comes from employing WA’s of all races, identities, and backgrounds.
+Finally, our writing center’s strength comes from employing WAs of all races, identities, and backgrounds.
 All are invited and necessary.

 Why should I become a WA (Writing Advisor)?

 Build your writing skills and resume.
-Between honing your writing, tutoring, serving on committees, and even interviewing new WA’s, Writing Center work gives you standout skills applicable to any job (not to mention letters of recommendation).
-WA’s can also conduct research and participate in scholarly conferences, excellent for any CV.
+Between honing your writing and tutoring, serving on committees, and even interviewing new WAs, Writing Center work gives you standout skills applicable to any job (not to mention letters of recommendation).
+WAs can also conduct research and participate in scholarly conferences, excellent for any CV.

 Serve other writers and your community.
-In addition to helping fellow North Park students improve their writing, WA’s can participate in countless service projects–from exchanging writing with “inside” North Park students at Stateville prison to fighting for social justice via our Social Justice Activist Alliance committee.
+In addition to helping fellow North Park students improve their writing, WAs can participate in countless service projects—from exchanging writing with “inside” North Park students at Stateville prison to fighting for social justice via our Social Justice Activist Alliance committee.

 Connect with professors.
 Get to know your favorite professors by advising for their course.

 Enjoy a comfortable working environment.
 The Writing Center hosts online activities and events to build community virtually.
-Once we’re able to meet safely again, you can enjoy our quiet, welcoming, and centralized space to meet advisees.
-Plus, the Writing Center always has snacks, coffee, and tea to fuel your work.
+Once we’re able to meet safely again, you can enjoy our quiet, welcoming, and centralized Writing Center space in Brandel Library to meet advisees.
+Look forward to our snacks, coffee, and tea to fuel your work!

 Advise writing students.
 As a new WA, you’ll hold scheduled writing conferences with 8 student advisees from one course.
 You’ll meet each advisee 3 times over the term, each time discussing one of their 3 course essays.

 Work drop-in hours.
-Each WA is also expected to work at least 2 hours per week in our drop-in advising space in Brandel Library, where students can come for unscheduled writing support.
+Each WA is also expected to work at least 2 online drop-in advising hours per week, where students can connect with WAs for unscheduled writing support.

-Attend monthly general meetings.
-There’s free food, and they’ll apprise you of vital policies, professional development, and fun Writing Center opportunities.
+Virtually attend monthly general meetings.
+They’ll apprise you of vital policies, professional development, and fun Writing Center opportunities.

 Maintain open communication with instructors.
 Frequent communication with your assigned instructor(s) ensures you stay on the same page.